sugi-cho/UE_PointCloudExport/README.md

 ## HDR Texture Export
 `ExportVisiblePointsLOD` can optionally save two UAssets: an HDR texture encoding point positions in RGB, and a color texture storing the point colors.
 The alpha channel of the color texture now contains the intensity value from the point cloud.
 Set `bExportTexture` to `true` to generate these textures in the same folder as the original LidarPointCloudAsset.
 The textures are stored in an NxN square layout.
 Unused pixels are written as RGBA=0.
 If a UAsset with the same name already exists, a numbered suffix like `_1` is appended.

+`SavePointCloudTextures` generates the same textures directly from a `LidarPointCloud` asset without any filtering.

 | Position Texture | Color Texture |
 | --- | --- |